List of airliner shootdown incidents: 1973: Libyan Arab Airlines Flight 114

 Libyan Airlines Flight 114 was a regularly scheduled flight from Tripoli, Libya, via Benghazi to Cairo.
 At 10:30 on 21 February 1973, the Boeing 727 operating the flight left Tripoli, but became lost due to a combination of bad weather and equipment failure over northern Egypt around 13:44 (local time).
-It entered Israeli-controlled airspace over the Sinai Peninsula, where was intercepted by two Israeli Air Force McDonnell Douglas F-4 Phantom II fighters, refused to land, and was shot down.
+It entered Israeli-controlled airspace over the occupied Sinai Peninsula, where it was intercepted by two Israeli Air Force McDonnell Douglas F-4 Phantom II fighters, refused to land, and was shot down.
 Of the 113 people on board, five survived, including the co-pilot.

 1975: Malév Flight 240

 Malév Flight 240 was a scheduled flight from Budapest Ferihegy International Airport, Hungary, to Beirut International Airport, Lebanon.
 On 30 September 1975, the aircraft operating the route, a Tupolev Tu-154 of Malév Hungarian Airlines, on its final approach for landing, crashed into the Mediterranean Sea just off the coast of Lebanon.
 All fifty passengers and ten crew on board were killed.
 No official investigation has ever been conducted on the crash by the Hungarian authorities.
 The aircraft was allegedly shot down during final approach, probably due to its assumed involvement in the Lebanese Civil War.